-This year, visitors will be able to check out the 27th annual walk-through lights display beginning weekends only on Nov.
-22 (Friday through Sunday) until Dec.
-1, and then nightly from Dec.
-6-23, from 6-9 p.m.
+This year, visitors will be able to check out the 27th annual walk-through lights display through Dec.
+23, from 6-9 p.m.

 “Woodland Lights is such a beloved holiday tradition for many families throughout the Miami Valley,” said Kate Trangenstein, the Marketing and Programs Supervisor with Washington Township.
 “We have stories of people who came when they were kids, got engaged at Woodland Lights and are now bringing their own children to visit with Santa and explore the lights.”

 Here are the key things to know about Woodland Lights:

 The Washington Twp.
 Recreation Center announced on Facebook that it has a new ride this season: a ferris wheel.

 Imagine the view of the lights from atop the ferris wheel?